Glatzli/model_comparison_codes/README.md

 		xDEM: created .tif file from topography data with rioxarray, added WGS84 projection attribute. right?

   	-> works for AROME & ICON data
-	- Do I have to interpolate WRF-model in attrs of netCDF file: lambertian conformal?
-   	- UM (which projection)?
-	Is ICON data now on a regular lat/lon grid or in WGS84? to have a uniform grid interpolate all to lat lon as ICON tried to use rotated pole grid to have least error near Ibk
-   	UM: rotated north pole: subtract rotated_latitude_longitude from coords to have regular grid
-  	WRF: scipy 2d interpolation
      	calculate angle (numpy) & aspect ratio (xDEM) options:
    	- Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
 But I'm doing that with my AD calcs, right?